dgimeno777/aws-ssh-hub/README.md

 ## NLB Upsides
 1. NLB is fully managed by AWS
 2. NLB does port forwarding so traffic is directly sent to the instance at the listener port
-3. Users can be given a static command like `ssh user@1.2.3.4 -P 5000` for SSH'ing into an instance
+3. Users can be given a static command like `ssh user@1.2.3.4 -p 5000` for SSH'ing into an instance

 ## NLB Downsides
 1. Pay for traffic processed by NLB which makes SSH-based file transfer expensive (mitigate with S3 VPC endpoints)